tenox7/wrp/README.md

 * This is a new version using GoLang/[ChromeDP](https://github.com/chromedp/chromedp) (Python/Webkit is now deprecated).
 * Fully supported an maintained.
 * Works as browser-in-browser.
-A real http proxy mode is being investigated.
-Check [issue #35](https://github.com/tenox7/wrp/issues/35) for updates.
+A real http proxy mode is being investigated but very unlikely to happen.
+Mostly because a lot of clicable elements are not http links and there is no way to proxy them.
+Also there is no universal way of stripping SSL that would satisfy all browsers.
+Check [issue #35](https://github.com/tenox7/wrp/issues/35) for more info.
 * Supports clicking on non-link elements (eg. cookie warnings, dropdown menus, etc.) and sending keystrokes.
-Yes, you can login to Gmail.
+Yes, you can login to Gmail, etc.

 ## Usage

 1. [Download a WRP binary](https://github.com/tenox7/wrp/releases/) and run it on a machine that will become your WRP gateway server.
 2. Point your legacy browser to `http://address:port` of WRP server.
-Do not set or use it as a "Proxy Server" (yet).
+Do not set or use it as a "http proxy server".
 3. Type a search string or a http/https URL and click Go.
 4. Adjust your screen width/height/scale/#colors to fit in your old browser.
 5. Scroll web page by clicking on the in-image scroll bar.